Casimir effect in DFR space-time: Casimir Effect using DFRA scalar field

+where in the above, $G_{2,1}^{1,3}$ is the Meijer-G funtion.
+Note here that Casimir energy has correction terms, $L$ dependent Meijer-G function whose coefficient vary as $\frac{1}{L}$.
+In the commutative limit, i.e., $R \rightarrow 0$, we get back the commutative result for the Casimir energy \cite{Mil,kam}.

-Note here that in Eqn.(\ref{forcefinal}) and Eqn.(\ref{energyfinal}), when we take commutative limit, $\lambda \rightarrow 0$ and $\theta=0$, we have $g_{1}(\tilde{\theta})=1$ and $D(\tilde{\theta})=0$.
-Thus we get back expression of Casimir force and Casimir energy as it is derived in \cite{Mil}.
-Note that apart from terms proportional to $L^{-4}$, non-commutativity also bring terms that vary as $L^{-4}$ and $L^{-2}$ in the Casimir force (see Eqn.(\ref{forcefinal})).
+Note that apart from terms proportional to $L^{-4}$, non-commutativity also bring terms that vary as $L^{-2}$ and $L^{-1}$ in the Casimir force (see Eqn.(\ref{forcefinal2})).
+And also Casimir force has correction terms that vary as $\frac{1}{R^2}$ and $\frac{1}{R^3}$, where $R$ is the size of the extra compactified dimension $\theta$ due to presence of non-commutativity in the space-time.